 The City of Chicago collects recycling for single-family homes and multi-family properties with 3-units or less in most wards across the City.
 Residents of these types of properties can call 311 to report a missed pick-up or obtain recycling carts.
 If your building does not have City service, refer to the link above for a list of recycling drop-off centers.

-Chicago too offers residents options for recycling electronic waste, batteries, fluorescent lamps, and more.
+Chicago also offers residents options for recycling electronic waste, batteries, fluorescent lamps, and more.

 - Resource Center Chicago is Chicago’s largest non-profit recycler, operating drop-off sites and providing private collection services throughout the city.

-- SWANCC (Solid Waste Agency of Northern Cook County) offers recycling tips and helpful information on how to reuse & recycle items, from batteries to furniture and everything in between.
+- Solid Waste Agency of Northern Cook County (SWANCC) offers recycling tips and helpful information on how to reuse & recycle items, from batteries to furniture and everything in between.

 - Each Home Depot store accepts fluorescent lamps for proper disposal.